Alignment complete relational Hoare logics for some and all: Overview

 \begingroup {\ensuremath{\mathit{high}}} {\ensuremath{\mathit{low}}}

-For a more involved example with nondeterminism, consider the following program adapted from Unno et al~\cite{UnnoTerauchiKoskinen21}.
+For a more involved example with nondeterminism, consider the following program adapted from~\cite{UnnoTerauchiKoskinen21}.
 It illustrates how alignment facilitates use of simple conditions for filtering.

-It satisfies a possibilistic noninterference property: from low-equivalent states, for any terminated execution of $c1$, there exists an execution of $c1$ such that the final values of $x$ in both states are in agreement.
-This is expressed by the judgment $c1\sep c1 : \aespec{\vlow=\vlow'}{x=x'}$.
+This satisfies a possibilistic noninterference property: from low-equivalent states, for any terminated execution of $c3$, there exists an execution of $c3$ such that the final values of $x$ in both states are in agreement.
+This is expressed by the $\forall\exists$ judgment $c3\sep c3 : \aespec{\Agr\vlow}{\Agr x}$.

-We verify this property of $c1$ by choosing a convenient alignment and a collection of filtering conditions associated with aligned points.
-The alignment can be described as follows.
-Align both copies of $c1$ in lockstep if they take the same branch of the conditional at label $1$, i.e., if the two initial states agree on the test $\vhigh\neq0$.
-Otherwise, use a sequential alignment: execute the left copy until it terminates, and then execute the right copy.
+We verify this property of $c3$ by choosing a convenient alignment and a collection of filtering conditions associated with aligned points.
+The alignment is as follows.
+From a pair of initial states where both runs take the same branch of the conditional at label $1$, consider the executions in lockstep.
+Otherwise, consider the left run up to termination, then reason about the right run, i.e., reason in terms of a left-first sequential alignment.

-Suppose $\vhigh\neq 0$ in both initial states, so we reason in terms of a lockstep alignment.
-We filter right executions to obtain the judgment $\lhavc{2}{x}\sep\lhavc{2}{x} : \aespec{\vhigh\neq 0\land \vhigh'\neq 0}{x=x'}$.
-The necessary filtering is conditioned on a pair of control points: if control on both sides reaches label 3, the label after the havocs of $x$, assume $x = x'$.
-This assumption is justified since $\lhavc{2}{x}$ on the right can set $x$ to a value that matches the value of $x$ in the left state.
-Having established $x = x'$ after the two havocs, it's easy to prove that the post-relation $x = x'$ is satisfied.
-Notice that the diverging loop at label 4 does not falsify the noninterference property since we are only interested in pairs of executions where the left copy of $c1$ has terminated.
+Suppose $\vhigh\neq 0$ in both initial states, so we reason in terms of a lockstep alignment: the points labelled (2,2) are aligned, as are (3,3).
+At (3,3) we assume $\Agr x$, to filter out executions where the aligned havocs disagree.
+With this filtering, it's easy to prove the post-relation $\Agr x$ holds, because the inner conditional takes the same branch on both sides.
+Notice that the diverging loop at label 5 does not falsify the noninterference property since we only consider pairs of executions in which $c3$ has terminated on the left.
+The case where $\vhigh=0$ in both initial states is similar.

-The case where $\vhigh = 0$ holds in both initial states is similar.
-Nondeterminacy on the right is resolved, using filters expressed as relational assumptions, so that agreement on the value of $b$ in the two states is maintained.